1. What happens to the RisingWave cluster when certain nodes fail?

 RisingWave supports two types of metadata storage backends: etcd and relational databases (Postgres by default).

 etcd is designed to be a highly available and consistent key-value storage solution.
 However, after equipping etcd in the production environment for a while, we learned that etcd can be quite demanding for the quality of the disk it operates on.
-You can find more details about etcd’s hardware requirements in our documentation.

 Therefore, we have decided to make RDS the default metadata storage backend starting from version v1.9.0 of RisingWave.
 Over time, we will gradually deprecate the support for etcd.
 This decision is based on the following factors: